 Should we take food?

-The stew was hearty and there was lots of really fresh lovely bread, and bread, cheese and fruit in the morning, but if you are prone to getting a bit nibbly then definitely take some snacks.
+The stew was hearty and there was lots of really fresh lovely bread, and bread, cheese and fruit in the morning.
+If you are prone to getting a bit nibbly then definitely take some snacks.
 Water and hot drinks were provided

 Was it really dark?